 - Changes to your liver

-If you have quizartinib or ganetespib, you have regular heart traces (
+If you have quizartinib, you have regular heart traces (

 Your doctor or specialist nurse will talk to you about all the possible side effects of the different drugs before you start treatment.

 Please note: In order to join a trial you will need to discuss it with your doctor, unless otherwise specified.

 Experimental Cancer Medicine Centre (ECMC)